csglab/JAMS/README.md

 - `<OUT_PREFIX>_predicted_binding.tab` – Region names with predicted binding.

 #### **Citation:**
-Hernandez-Corchado, A., & Najafabadi, H. S. (2021).
-A base-resolution panorama of the in vivo impact of cytosine methylation on transcription factor binding.
-BioRxiv. https://doi.org/10.1101/2021.08.27.457995
+Hernandez-Corchado, A., Najafabadi, H.S.
+Toward a base-resolution panorama of the in vivo impact of cytosine methylation on transcription factor binding.
+Genome Biol 23, 151 (2022). https://doi.org/10.1186/s13059-022-02713-y